-The Initiating PI must include the requested information for each person who will contribute significantly to the proposed project, including the Partnering PI(s).
+Include the requested information for each person who will contribute significantly to the proposed project.

-In the "PROFILE - Project Director/Principal Investigator" section of this form, enter the Initiating PI's User Name provided from the CDMRP eReceipt system into the data field labeled "Credential, e.g., agency login" (Figure 2).
+In the "PROFILE - Project Director/Principal Investigator" section of this form, enter the PI's User Name provided from the CDMRP eReceipt system into the data field labeled "Credential, e.g., agency login" (Figure 2).

 Figure 2.
-Credential, e.g., agency login
+Credential, e.g., agency login.

 - a.
 PI Biographical Sketch: Four-page limit.
 Suggested format is provided in Appendix 9.
-Name the PDF file "Biosketch_LastName.pdf" where "LastName" is the name of the Initiating PI. - b.
+Name the PDF file "Biosketch\LastName.pdf" where "LastName" is the name of the PI. - b.
 PI Current/Pending Support: No page limit.
-This file must be named "Support_LastName.pdf" where "LastName" is the last name of the Initiating PI.
+This file must be named "Support\LastName.pdf" where "LastName" is the last name of the PI.